Have you been on a Working Holiday in Australia? If so, you’re legally obliged to file an Australian tax return at the end of the year.

 417 and 462 Visas

 Both visas allow foreigners to enjoy working holiday Australia.
 Except for a few differences, it basically serves the same purpose.
-Whichever visa you hold, the fact that you pay taxes makes you eligible for a refund, especially if you meet other requirements.
+Whichever visa you hold, you pay taxes, making you eligible for a refund, especially if you meet other requirements.
+READ MORE

 Can you claim super contributions?